A Certain Scientific Accelerator: Anime

-On July 12, 2019, Crunchyroll began streaming A Certain Scientific Accelerator outside of Asia, while Muse Communication began distributing it on their Muse Asia YouTube channel.
-Funimation began streaming the series in the United States, Canada, the United Kingdom, Ireland, Australia, and New Zealand on July 26, 2019, and Netflix released the full season in India on September 1, 2020.
+Crunchyroll streamed the series worldwide outside of Asia beginning July 12, 2019, while Muse Communication began distributing it on their Muse Asia YouTube channel on the same date.
+Funimation streamed the series in the United States, Canada, the United Kingdom, Ireland, Australia, and New Zealand with an English dub beginning July 26, 2019, and Netflix released it in India on September 1, 2020.
 The series was released on Hulu in Japan on March 24, 2022.